 Full of ideas and eager to move with the times, Vanessa Chartrand-Rodrigue founded in Berlin 2018 the OpusXX Orchestra, an ensemble aiming to give a voice to female composers.
 Versatile and keen to bring her interpretation to a diverse repertoire, she conducts symphony orchestras as well as chamber music ensembles.
-She has most recently been guest of the Kiyv Symphony Orchestra, the Chamber Orchestra of Cascais (Portugal), Ensemble UnitedBerlin, and Chroma Ensemble.
+She has most recently been guest of the Kiyv Symphony Orchestra, the Chamber Orchestra of Cascais (Portugal), Ensemble UnitedBerlin, Chroma Ensemble, the Dubrovnik Symphony Orchestra and made her debut in France in 2023 with the Orchestre National d'Auvergne.
 In the frame of the 30-years-celebrations of the fall of the Berlin wall, she conducted a world-premiere by the New-York composer Lisa Bielawa (Mauer Broadcast for double choir, ensemble and soloists) at the Brandenburger Tor.
 Also in Berlin she conducted staged productions of Don Giovanni, Le Nozze di Figaro, Carmen and Les Contes d’Hoffmann.

 Vanessa Chartrand-Rodrigue’s mentors are Vladimir Jurowski and Jessica Cottis.
 She also has worked with Jay Bernfeld, Luigi Gaggero, Hervé Niquet, Skip Sempé, and (as an opera singer) had coaching with Michael McMahon, Alexander Schmalcz and Falk Struckmann, a. o.